All Light, Everywhere

-All Light, Everywhere is an 2021 American documentary film, written and directed by Theo Anthony.
+All Light, Everywhere is a 2021 American documentary film written and directed by Theo Anthony.
 It follows the biases on how humans see things, focusing primarily on the use of police body cameras.

 The film had its world premiere at the Sundance Film Festival on January 31, 2021, where the film won the U.S. Documentary Special Jury Award for Nonfiction Experimentation.
 It was released on June 4, 2021, by Super LTD.

 Synopsis

 The film follows the biases inherent to the way humans physically see the world, focusing primarily on the usage of police body cameras and other forms of police surveillance, but also tracing studies of solar eclipses as well as the parallel development of automatic weapons with the motion picture camera.

 Release

 The film had its world premiere at the Sundance Film Festival on January 31, 2021.
 Shortly after, Super LTD, the boutique film division of Neon, acquired U.S. distribution rights to the film.
 It was released on June 4, 2021.